codenvy-legacy/sdk/README.md

 Restart the SDK to have the changes take affect permanently.

 You may need to empty browser’s cache (if you haven’t set appropriate HTTP headers) to see the extension.

+### Helping Codenvy

+**Contribute**: Codenvy accepts pull requests, so if you feel like contributing to the project, you are definitely welcome to do so.
+**Report Bugs**: Our JIRA is private at the moment but we are thinking of opening it up.
+You can report bugs directly to our dedicated support email (see Contact Information)

 ### Documentation  & Tutorials

 Browse SDK docs - http://docs.codenvy.com/sdk/

 API JavaDoc - http://docs.codenvy.com/ide/apidocs/

+### Contact Information
+Tech support support@codenvy.com
 Codenvy Group Discussion - helpdesk.codenvy.com